-This blog is part of the upcoming Bookkeeping for Founders series, where we explain Accounting from the very basics, optimized for founders.
+This blog is part of the Accounting for Founders series, where we explain Accounting from the very basics, optimized for founders.

 Being able to read, analyze and interpret how and where money is going gives founders power over their decisions.

 While you’re here, check out RazorpayX, a neobanking experience supercharged for businesses like yours.
 Worried about Accounting?
 With our Accounting Integrations, automate everything and you won’t have to worry anymore.

 - Unlimited multi-user access for your finance team & CA